IB Middle Years Programme: History and development of the IB Middle Years Programme

-Further workshops and conferences (Lusaka in 1981, New York in 1981, Wersen in 1981, London in 1982, and Cyprus in 1983) brought additional schools into the conversation, including the International School of Geneva (Ecolint), the United Nations International School (UNIS) in New York, and the Vienna International School, and established a framework for what would become the ISA curriculum (ISAC), and later the Middle Years Programme.
+Further workshops and conferences (Lusaka in 1981, New York City in 1981, Wersen in 1981, London in 1982, and Cyprus in 1983) brought additional schools into the conversation, including the International School of Geneva (Ecolint), the United Nations International School (UNIS) in New York City, and the Vienna International School, and established a framework for what would become the ISA curriculum (ISAC), and later the Middle Years Programme.
 It was during this time that Gérard Renaud, previously a teacher at Ecolint and then Director General of the IB, and Robert Belle-Isle, who was the director at UNIS and had previously been the superintendent of the Chambly school district in Quebec, became involved in the initiative.

-From 1983-1990 the discussions crystalized into a five-year curriculum for students aged 11–16, rather than a purely pre-IB course.
+From 1983 to 1990 the discussions crystallized into a four-year curriculum for students aged 12–15, rather than a purely pre-IB course.
 At the 1987 ISA annual conference in Svendborg, it was decided to pilot the newly designed curriculum.
-Three schools took part in the initial pilot: the MacDonald Cartier High School in Quebec, Canada (in Belle-Isle's former school district of Chambly); Het Rijnlands Lyceum in the Netherlands; and St Catherine’s School in Buenos Aires, Argentina.
+Three schools took part in the initial pilot: the Heritage Regional High School in Montreal, Quebec, Canada (in Belle-Isle's former school district of Chambly); Het Rijnlands Lyceum in the Netherlands; and St Catherine's School in Buenos Aires, Argentina.
 The Vienna International School joined soon after, and other school boards in Quebec became interested in the program at MacDonald Cartier, and around 20 schools soon began implementing the experimental program.

 The ISAC programme was taken over by the International Baccalaureate Organization in the early 1990s, officially becoming the IB Middle Years Programme in 1994.